IJG-DR/MechaCar_Statistical_Analysis/README.md

 ## Deliverable 4 - Study Design: MechaCar vs Competition

+When considering a statistical study to quantify how the MechaCar would perform against the competition, we would need to select metrics that are relevant to consumers.
+Although aesthetics, comfort and status projection are very important to car owners/operators, these are subjective values that are difficult to measure.
+A good measure of economic value would be lifetime cost of ownership.
+This would capture many aspects of owning a car, such as fuel efficiency, reliability, maintenance, price, resale value, etc..
+It will also make for a fairer comparison between gasoline cars and new electric alternatives.
+Cost of ownership can even include recovery costs if the car is used to generate income.

+Several other metrics can be collected to establish which factors most affect lifetime onwership cost (through linear regressions).
+These could include:

+* gallons per 100 miles
+* type (electric, hybrid, diesel or gas)
+* brand
+* engine size (horsepower or cc)
+* vehicle weight
+* tire size
+* brake efficiency
+* miles driven
+* vibration from road (through potentiometers)

+The null hypothesis of our test would be that lifetime ownership cost is no different between MechaCar and the competition, while the alternative hypothesis would be that the MechaCar's lifetime ownership cost is different.

+We would conduct one-sided t-tests with the alternative hypothesis being that MechaCar's lifetime operating cost is less than that of the competition.
+We would also conduct linear regression on the different factors to determine which factors contribute most to lifetime operating costs.

 Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.